jetbrains-academy/rustlings-course/Writing Automated Tests/Running and Organizing Tests/Integration Tests/task.md

 The integration tests section starts with the line `Running target/debug/deps/integration_tests-d5df7484b111e79e` (the hash at the end of your output will be different).
-Next, there is a line for each test function in that integration test and a summary line for the results of the integration test just before the `Doc-tests test_organization` section starts.
+Next, there is a line for each test function in that integration test and a summary line for the results of the integration test just before the `Doc-tests integration_tests` section starts.

 Similarly to how adding more unit test functions adds more result lines to the unit tests section, adding more test functions to the integration test file